CQCL/hugr/specification/hugr.md

     order+value edges together must be acyclic).
 We record the relationship between the inter-graph value edge and the corresponding order edge via metadata on each edge.
+    For Static edges this order edge is not required since the source is guaranteed to causally precede the target.

 2. For Dom edges, we must have that parent<sup>2</sup>(n<sub>1</sub>) == parent<sup>i</sup>(n<sub>2</sub>) is a CFG-node, for some i\>1,